min69u/Reforestation/README.md

-## The shovel was a ground-breaking invention.
+## When is a door not a door?
+When it's ajar.